simenandre/organize-repo-folder/README.md

 # Organize Repo Folder

-This utility is written in Go and features a simple script to brutally organize your local repositories according to this opinionated structure:
+This utility is written in Go and features a simple script to organize your local repositories according to this opinionated structure (brutally):

 ```shell
 Repos